 This has paved the way for self-publishing to become the widespread and growing phenomenon it is today.

-And now we are facing Self-Publishing 3.0
+And now we are enjoying Self-Publishing 3.0

 Self-Publishing 3.0: from Amazon to Authors